WolfControl/wolfcontrol.github.io/content/developers/architecture.md

 ## Communication: Clients and Gateways

 Wolf Client devices interface with various sensors and actuators to control the environment.
 These client devices connect to a gateway over a 2.4GHz wireless network using the ESP-NOW protocol.
-The gateway aggregates data from all client devices and communicates with the WolfController over WiFi, handling commands and lifecycle management for its clients.
+Gateways aggregate data from all their client devices and communicates back to the WolfController over MQTT on WiFi, handling commands and lifecycle management for its clients.

 ```mermaid
 graph